peterhinch/micropython-iot/README.md

 ```python
 await client_instance
 ```
-is isuued, the coroutine will pause until connectivity is (re)established.
+is issued, the coroutine will pause until connectivity is (re)established.

 The client only buffers a single incoming message.
 To avoid message loss ensure that there is a coroutine which spends most of its time awaiting incoming data.